-Harry Taylor – Chief Executive Officer
+Harry Taylor – Managing Director

 As the Agency’s CEO, Harry’s core responsibilities include: negotiating new projects, settling MOUs, providing specialist training advice, delivering advice and expertise on investigative operations and direct covert investigations for future prosecutions, and delivering training as and when required across all active projects.